wanjun-group-seu/AQUARIUM/docs/index.md

 ```

-If you need to install  `Biostrings` `rtracklayer` `GenomicFeatures` in an older version of R that does not work with `BiocManager`,
-please check bioconductor page of these packages.
+If you need to install  `Biostrings` `rtracklayer` `GenomicFeatures` in an older version of R that does not work with `BiocManager`, please check `bioconductor` page of these packages.

 ### Adjust configuration template

 The default configure template lies in the `pysrc/body/default.cpysrc/body/default.cfg`.
-Each time you invoke `new_config.py`, you're actually making a copy of this file.
+When you invoke [new_config.py](#get config file), you're actually making a copy of this file.

 This template is almost empty after a fresh installation.
 You can modify this file to save your time in future use.